6 Steps to Creating a Water Management Program for Your Healthcare Facility

 Now that your plan is fully developed, it’s time to implement the processes.
 In addition to following the procedures outlined in your plan, your water management team also needs to have committee meetings at least twice per year to be compliant.
 The meetings should be a way to implement the plan and for ongoing management.
 Use the meetings to review and update sections of the plan and its overall effectiveness.
 When surveyors arrive to review your plan, they’ll want to see a formal, written copy and minutes from your committee meetings.

-The presence of a written water management plan has become a hot button issue among regulatory agencies like The Joint Commission, especially in the last year.
+Having an effective written water management plan with control measures that have been implemented and monitoring the effectiveness of your plan has become a hot button issue among regulatory agencies like The Joint Commission.
 Following the steps to create a water management program won’t just help reduce the risk of waterborne microorganisms in your facility, but it will also help your hospital avoid regulatory issues.

 If you need expert help to develop a compliant and effective water management plan for your hospital, contact us today.